blairbilodeau/website-files/content/publication/colocation/index.md

 +++
 # Project title.
-title = "Simulated co-location of patients admitted to an inpatient internal medicine teaching unit: Potential impacts on efficiency and physician-nurse collaboration"
+title = "Simulated Co-location of Patients Admitted to an Inpatient Internal Medicine Teaching Unit: Potential Impacts on Efficiency and Physician-Nurse Collaboration"

 # Date this page was created.
 date = 2019-05-01